firebird631/siis/README.md

             * either a ! prefixed value (meaning not) for avoiding this particular market
             * you could have ['*BTC', '!BCHABCBTC'] for exemple to watching any BTC quote paires excepted the BCHABCBTC.
     * there is some more specific options on the tradingview webhook server (host and port of your listening server).

-* INDICATORS Like for fetcher you might not have to modify this part or if you create your own indicators.
+### config/traders/ ###

-* TRADEOPS Again likes indictors, except if you create your own trade operations.
+The default configuration might suffise, and you can overrides most of the parameters into your profiles.

-* STRATEGIES Contains the default built-ins strategies, you'll need to add yours here.
+There is one entry per broker to have the capacity to enable the trading feature for the live-mode.
-* TRADERS Must contains 1 entry per broker to have the capacity to enable the trading feature for the live-mode
+The values could be overrided per appliance, here its the general settings.

-    * Not those values could be overrided into the appliances.py file but here you could defined the general config and eventually having the necessary adjustement on the appliances profiles
+Parameters :
     * status if None then it will not be loaded by default else must be set to 'load'
         * (could be overrided per appliance profile)
     * classpath You should not modify the default value